CHARACTER CREATION

 Some people try to pigeon-hole the ship types into the "MMO Trinity" of Tank, DPS, and Healer/Support, but it

 doesn't really work that way.
-Cruisers make poor tanks because they have no way to draw aggro and
+Cruisers don't make fantastic tanks because they have no way to draw aggro and

 don't have the best shields.
 Science isn't about healing in fleet operations, it's really more about